gigennari/harena-manager/README.md

 Jacinto Bemelhor is developed by the Harena Lab — Unicamp.

 Maintained by: @santanche\
-Access Model implemented by @gigennari\
+Access Model implemented by: @gigennari

 ---